IanWold/ianwold.github.io/Site/Posts/quick_and_dirty_sequential_ids_in_mongo.md

 # But I don't want to have to hit Mongo every time I want a new id

-Wow, you and I think alike, I didn't either.
+Huh, you and I think alike, I didn't either!
 To get around this, we can have our app generate multiple IDs each time it hits Mongo and use these IDs until it runs out locally.

 With this approach you have the concern that if your app is spinning up and tearing down too frequently, you'll start losing IDs in the mix.
 There are various strategies to mitigate this, such as retrieving a small number of IDs from Mongo each time or persisting the cache of IDs, but I'm not going to get into those here.